-This strategic focus is about creating sticky customers and customers that find you deliver exceptional value..
+This strategic focus is about creating sticky customers and customers appreciate that you deliver exceptional value.
 Lean Six Sigma uses the Voice of the Customer to guide execution, hence, make customers feel special.

 Example: This is an example of a moderate sized town that cares for its citizens.
 Ft.
 Wayne, Indiana repairs a pothole within 24 hours of notification and has an online building permit request system.
 Both of these things strengthen the connection between the citizen and the city provided services.